-Notwithstanding any other provision of these Regulations, the ITF has the absolute right to refuse to accept or revoke a National Association's nomination of any individual to participate as a team member in the Competition.
+Notwithstanding any other provision of these Regulations, the ITF has the absolute right to refuse to accept or revoke a National Association's nomination of any individual to participate as a Team Member in the Competition.
 The ITF may exercise that right as it sees fit, with or without providing reasons.

-The ITF reserves the right to refuse approval of or cancel any previously sanctioned Competition for reasons of health, safety, security or any other potential threat to any persons attending the Competition or to the successful running of the Competition, without any liability on behalf of the Applicant, National Association, Tournament/Host Organiser or the ITF (for the avoidance of doubt, the ITF, the Applicant, National Association and/or the Tournament/Host Organiser will not be liable to any Players or any other persons or entities for any costs that they might have incurred in relation to such cancelled Competitions, including, without limitation, any transport and/or accommodation costs).
-This decision will be made on behalf of the ITF by the ITF Juniors Committee, and may be appealed to the Independent Tribunal.
+The ITF reserves the right to refuse approval of or cancel any previously sanctioned Competition for reasons of health, safety, security or any other potential threat to any persons attending the Competition or to the successful running of the Competition.
+The ITF bears no liability to any Host Nation, National Association Host Organiser or Team Member or any other person or entity for any loss incurred as a result of a delayed, rescheduled, postponed or cancelled event in the Competition.
+For the avoidance of doubt, neither the ITF, a Host Nation, and/or a Host Organiser shall be liable to any National Association, Team Member or any other person or entities for any costs that they might have incurred in relation to such delayed, rescheduled, postponed or cancelled Competitions, including, without limitation, any travel, transport and/or accommodation costs.
+This decision (to refuse approval of or cancel any Competition or part thereof, will be made on behalf of the ITF by the ITF Juniors Committee, or by the ITF Executive if the Committee so delegates its decision-making power, and may be appealed to the Independent Tribunal.